ThomasBrierton/Financial_Planning_Simulation/README.md

 # Financial_Planning_Simulation

 This is a financial planning tool used to help client's plan for retirement.
 The tool runs a monte carlo with the client's portfolio values, potential weighting options, and a retirement timeline of 10 and 30 years.
-The tool estimates performance and potential outcomes.
+The tool forecasts the returns of the client's portfolio, which will help them decide if retirement after 10 years is feasible.

 ---